-The Trustee has not carried out a review of the Defined Contribution Section's default investment strategy or self-select fund range in the Fund year to 31 December 2022 and there have been no changes made in the Fund year.
-The last review concluded in April 2020 with subsequent changes to the default strategy and self-select fund range implemented in August 2020.
+The Trustee has carried out a review of the Defined Contribution Section's default investment strategy and self-select fund range in the Fund year to 31 December 2023 and there were no changes made in the Fund year.
+The review concluded in September 2023.
+The next review will take place in the Fund year to 31 December 2026.